 I took my first wine course in 2004 – taking the WSET’s Level 3 Advanced in a block-week programme, before moving to Dublin to work for Diageo for a couple of years (in Finance, so nothing that exciting).
 After returning to London, I took Level 4 – the Diploma – between October 2007 and January 2009, graduating in January 2010 with a Distinction.
 I won the McNie Tasting Trophy for best Unit 3 tasting performance and the Hors Concours prize for the highest non-trade student.
 In October 2013, I bit the bullet and enrolled on the Master of Wine study programme.
 4 years later, I passed all 3 sections and became a Master of Wine on 4th September 2017.

 Outside wine, a Brief History of Tim: I grew up in south London and got the hell outta Dodge (Croydon) at the first available opportunity.
 After graduating with a first in Chemistry from St Edmund Hall (St Edmund, Archbishop of Canterbury in 1234, being buried 9km north west of Chablis, in the 12th century Cistercian abbey of Pontigny), I moved east, including 16 years in Rotherhithe.
-I’ve been a business strategy consultant before spending 2 years at London Business School, worked in finance and accounting, marketing strategy, creative agency planning and most recently financial services marketing, where I was the Marketing Director for specialist mortgage business, Enra Group.
+I’ve been a business strategy consultant before spending 2 years at London Business School, worked in finance and accounting, marketing strategy, creative agency planning and most recently financial services marketing, where I was the Marketing Director for specialist mortgage business, Enra Group until 2018.

-I’ve spent 20 years on and off involved in rowing, coxing both men and women, before finally retiring in 2011 after losing my 3rd Henley Regatta final.
+I’ve spent 25 years on and off involved in rowing, coxing both men and women, before finally retiring in 2011 after losing my 3rd Henley Regatta final.
 In the same year, I also retired from marathon running with a 2:58 in Berlin; now I just do the Marathon du Médoc because the wine’s nice.
 Other than that, cycling up mountains, mostly in France, is a convenient excuse to visit wine regions.